 It was faint but there was a heart beat, a female heart beat.
 I opened my eyes again, and squinted in to the dark.

 I was completely out of it.
 Everything was in a whirl.
 My breath was heavy, my heart was racing painfully and my head was spinning.
 I sniffed the air again, desperate to catch a whiff of her.

 Angry heat spread throughout my body.
 The exasperation took over and I let out an angry growl.

 “Eheey!”
 I barked down the alley with as much authority as a shit-canned wolf could muster.

 Something started moving hastily in the distance.
 It took me a few seconds to realize that the figure was moving away from me, and not towards me.
 The alcohol from that last beer was hitting me hard now, topping off my already shit-faced state.
 The figure disappeared from the alley.
 I started moving my drunk legs towards where I’d last seen it.
 I tried to move fast, but I was too drunk, and I stumbled on the snow-covered pavement.
 I could barely think.

-In the world of werewolves, running away like that was incredibly rude behavior, especially toward an Alpha.
+In the world of werewolves, running away like that, was incredibly rude behavior, especially running from an Alpha.
 But for some reason my anger was not as prominent as my determination to catch her.

-I stopped abruptly when the apple and sweet citrus scent swept passed me again.
+I stopped abruptly when the apple and sweet citrus scent swept past me again.
 It was faint, but enough to keep me going.
-I closed my eyes, and drew in a slow, deep breath, letting it calm my throbbing head.
+I closed my eyes and drew in a slow, deep breath, letting it calm my throbbing head.
 My heartache eased for just a few seconds, but then the scent disappeared again.

 I threw my head back and let out a loud roar.
 A roar full of rage, pain, longing, and sorrow.